 - Veterans and active duty military

-Online degrees and diplomas can also be a way for active duty military, veterans and their families to get an education and further their career.
+Online degrees and diplomas can also be a way for active-duty military, veterans and their families to get an education and further their careers.
 Staff Sergeant Michael Allen, a graduate of the online culinary arts program, completed his studies while keeping up with the rigorous demands of active service.
 And as a 2023-2024 Military Friendly® school, Escoffier is dedicated to providing the resources and support that military members need as they pursue their vocation either during their service or after they return to civilian life.

 We’ve compiled a checklist of all of the essential questions into one handy guide: career options, culinary interest surveys, educational opportunities, and more.